jonatoni/jonatoni/README.md

 ### 👩‍💻 I’m currently:
 * searching for a new Community/DevRel position 🥑 #CMgr #DevRel
 * organizer of [Machine Learning Prague](https://mlprague.com/), responsible for the conference partnerships. #MLPrague 🙌
-* part of the [Fedora Diversity and Inclusion team](https://docs.fedoraproject.org/en-US/diversity-inclusion/) and organizer of Fedora Mentor Summit. 🐧 💙
+* part of the [Fedora Diversity, Equity, & Inclusion team](https://docs.fedoraproject.org/en-US/diversity-inclusion/) and organizer of Fedora Mentor Summit. 🐧 💙
 * part of the [Code of Conduct Committee](https://www.documentfoundation.org/code-of-conduct/) at The Document Foundation. 💚
 * part of [Open Source Diversity](https://opensourcediversity.org/), which aims to have more diversity & inclusion in free & open source software communities. 😊 🌼